 Holtz shared a new SHOPS Plus publication she co-authored, Integrating Family Planning into Universal Health Coverage Efforts.
 The brief describes several health financing approaches and what they mean for family planning.
 In the brief, she argues that progress toward universal health coverage can be accelerated, along with satisfying unmet need for family planning.

-Healthline 255: Dr. Byrite Asamoah, clinical director of Vodafone's Healthline Medical Call Center, argued that effectively leveraging mobile voice and data technology provides the greatest hope to mitigate many of Africa’s health challenges and that it can significantly increase family planning uptake.
+Use technology to promote efficiency: Dr. Byrite Asamoah, clinical director of Vodafone's Healthline Medical Call Center, argued that effectively leveraging mobile voice and data technology provides the greatest hope to mitigate many of Africa’s health challenges and that it can significantly increase family planning uptake.
 He presented the Healthline 255 program, a call center in Ghana staffed by nurses and doctors.
 The program provides a convenient, confidential, and inexpensive way to obtain information on health issues, including family planning.
 Out of 2,000 mobile phone clients who were contacted, 17 percent had called the center about family planning.
 This shows the importance of access to accurate information about contraceptive methods.
 Interestingly, 25 percent of callers on all health issues were male.

 Throughout the week, country teams identified specific steps they could take to ensure sustainable family planning financing that would complement national strategic plans.
 At the close of the meeting, they shared their plans and took feedback from others.